booth-algo/RISC-V-T24/Lab_4.md

 ___

->If your team has time, you can modify your design to include the "lw" instruction.
-You then need to change the microarchitecture to add a block of data memory (separate from program memory), into which you store a single cycle of sine coefficents.
+>If your team have time, you can modify your design to include the "lw" instruction.
+You will need to change the microarchitecture to add a block of data memory (separate from program memory), into which you store a single cycle of sine coefficents.
 Replace line 7 of the program with:

 ```brainfuck
       lw    a0, 0(a1)